-Acid reflux clearly is injurious to the esophagus.
-What about non-acid reflux?
-As previously discussed, there are potentially injurious agents that can be refluxed other than acid, for example, bile.
-Esophageal acid testing accurately identifies acid reflux and has been extremely useful in studying the injurious effects of acid.
+There are potentially injurious agents that can be refluxed other than acid, for example, bile.
 Until recently it has been impossible or difficult to accurately identify non-acid reflux and, therefore, to study whether or not non-acid reflux is injurious or can cause symptoms.

 A new technology allows the accurate determination of non-acid reflux.
 This technology uses the measurement of impedance changes within the esophagus to identify reflux of liquid, be it acid or non-acid.
 By combining measurement of impedance and pH it is possible to identify reflux and to tell if the reflux is acid or non-acid.
 It is too early to know how important non-acid reflux is in causing esophageal damage, symptoms, or complications, but there is little doubt that this new technology will be able to resolve the issues surrounding non-acid reflux.